-On the other hand, a contractor whose contracts fall within IR35 will receive income in the form of a ‘deemed payment‘.
-He will have to pay income tax and national insurance contributions on the entire amount.
+On the other hand, if your contracts fall within IR35, you will receive income in the form of a ‘deemed payment‘.
+You have to pay income tax and national insurance contributions on all relevant earnings.

 In addition, people caught by IR35 are granted a 5% expense allowance to cover the costs of running a limited company.
 They can also claim for standard ‘Section 198’ expenses such as pension contributions and business insurance costs.